SamuelTallet/SketchUp-Universal-Importer-Plugin/docs/README.md

 Enable "Claim Missing Textures" option in "Extensions > Universal Importer" menu then import model again.

-### On SketchUp 2017, imported model has bad texture mapping and/or face count after polygon reduction is unexpected.
+### On SketchUp 2017, imported model has bad texture coordinates and/or face count after polygon reduction is unexpected.

 Do "File > Import", select "COLLADA files (*.dae)", click "Options", uncheck "Merge coplanar faces", click "OK", close dialog then re-import model with the plugin.